Midway Atoll: World War II

 The military importance of the location of Midway in the Pacific included its use as a convenient refueling stop on transpacific flights and for Navy ships.
 Beginning in 1940, as tensions with the Japanese rose, Midway was deemed second only to Pearl Harbor in importance to the protection of the U.S. West Coast.
 Airstrips, gun emplacements, and a seaplane base quickly materialized on the tiny atoll.
 The channel was widened, and Naval Air Station Midway was completed.
 Midway was also an important submarine base.

-On February 14, 1941, President Franklin Roosevelt issued Executive Order 8682 to create naval defense areas in the central Pacific territories.
+On February 14, 1941, President Franklin D. Roosevelt issued Executive order 8682 to create naval defense areas in the central Pacific territories.
 The proclamation established the "Midway Island Naval Defensive Sea Area", which encompassed the territorial waters between the extreme high-water marks and the 3 mi marine boundaries surrounding Midway.
 "Midway Island Naval Airspace Reservation" was also established to restrict access to the airspace over the naval defense sea area.
 Only U.S. government ships and aircraft were permitted to enter the naval defense areas at Midway Atoll unless authorized by the Secretary of the Navy.

 Midway's importance to the U.S. was brought into focus on December 7, 1941, when the Japanese attacked Pearl Harbor.
 Two destroyers bombarded Midway on the same day; this was the first Bombardment of Midway.
 A Pan-Am flying clipper stopped at Midway and evacuated passengers and Pan-American employees from Wake island, which had also been attacked earlier that day.
 The clipper was on its usual passenger route to Guam when the attack on Pearl Harbor happened; it then made a return journey going from Wake to Midway, Honolulu, and back to the USA.

 A Japanese submarine bombarded Midway on February 10, 1942.
 In total, Midway had been attacked four times between December 7, 1941 and the Japanese submarine attack of February 10, 1942.